ePages-de/epages-devportal/_posts/2015/2015-07-07-how-epages-gives-new-developers-a-great-start.md

 ### 4. Buddy time!

-{% image blog/blog-employee-induction-welcome.jpg 45% right %}
+{% image_custom image="assets/img/pages/blog/images/blog-employee-induction-welcome.jpg" width="45%" align="right" %}

 Next we get the newbies into contact with their buddies and off they go exploring the office.
 This is all about settling-in and clarifying feel-good issues such as: